ctrl-alt-delete-8/Obsidian-Link-Injection-Redirect/DOCUMENTATION.md

 ## Getting Started

+> [!TIP]
+> Most users can start with just dictionary variables.
+Only set up device profiles if you're syncing settings across multiple devices with different local paths.

 ### Do You Need Device Profiles?

 **If you're NOT syncing plugin settings** across devices, you can skip device profiles entirely.
 Just use the default dictionary settings.

 **If you ARE syncing** your vault's plugin settings across multiple devices and need different values per device (like local file paths), device profiles let you override specific keys per vault path.

+> [!IMPORTANT]
-Reminder: If you have multiple iOS devices that need syncing, changing the vault folder name is necessary for the plugin to distinguish between them.
+> If you have multiple iOS devices that need syncing, you may need to rename your vault folder on each device to make them unique (e.g., `MyVault-iPhone` vs `MyVault-iPad`).
+Otherwise, they'll share the same profile since iOS vault paths are typically identical.

 <img src="Media/Vault_Profile_Image.png" alt="Vault_Profile_Image" style="zoom: 33%;" />